zhanghaocore/python-sdk/README.md

 - Build MCP clients that can connect to any MCP server
 - Create MCP servers that expose resources, prompts and tools
-- Use standard transports like stdio and SSE
+- Use standard transports like stdio, SSE, and Streamable HTTP
 - Handle all MCP protocol messages and lifecycle events

 ## Installation